StarPlayrX/bigmac/README.md

 ### When running from an OS
 Only clean installs are supported to an erased Mac OS Extended (Journaled) disk.

-### When running from an Install macOS Big Sur USB Disk
+### When running the preinstall.sh from an Install macOS Big Sur USB Disk
 APFS clean and dirty installs are supported.
 You can even upgrade older versions of Big Sur!

 ## Prerequisite (Terminal, set sudo nvram boot-args='-no_compat_check')
 1. In order to do this inside macOS, SIP must be disabled
 2. In Terminal type `csrutil status` to check if SIP is enabled.
-3. If System Integrity Protection is not disabled, set your boot-args Recovery or an Installer disk.
+3. If System Integrity Protection is not disabled, set your boot-args from a Recovery disk.
-4. You can also set your boot-args from an Installer disk.
+4. If you cannot set your boot-args, recommend creating a bootable installer Catalina patch disk from http://dosdude1.com/catalina/
 5. set your boot arguments to at least `-no_compat_check`
 6. recommended boot-args `-no_compat_check amfi_get_out_of_my_way=1 -v`
 7. to set boot-args from a Recovery or Install disk : `nvram boot-args='-no_compat_check amfi_get_out_of_my_way=1 -v'`
 8. to set boot-args from a system with SIP disabled: `sudo nvram boot-args='-no_compat_check amfi_get_out_of_my_way=1 -v'`
 9. how to check your boot-argments `nvram -p | grep boot-args`
 10. you should see something like this `boot-args    -no_compat_check amfi_get_out_of_my_way=1 -v`
-11. If you cannot set your boot-args, recommend creating a bootable installer Catalina patch disk from http://dosdude1.com/catalina/
-12. With it you can set your boot-args very easily

 ## Update createinstallmedia is now preferred (APFS Supported!)